This article was updated June 17, 2020 with information from the new PPP Forgiveness Application 3608EZ and the 19th Interim Final Rule.

 Alternative Payroll Covered Period, if applicable: _________ to __________

 This calculation provides some flexibility in case the employer pay period doesn’t match up well with the covered period.
 It won’t apply to most self-employed individuals who simply pay themselves on a more informal basis from business revenues.
-However, if you normally pay yourself on a set schedule, you can review the definition of the Alternative Payroll Covered Period on page 1 of the SBA application to see if you want to use the alternative covered period.
+However, if you normally pay yourself on a set schedule, you can review the definition of the Alternative Payroll Covered Period on page 2 of the application instructions to see if you want to use the alternative covered period.

 If Borrower (together with affiliates, if applicable) received PPP loans in excess of $2 million, check here: ☐